fcholak/fcholak/README.md

-* 🌍  I'm based in Ljubljana, Slovenia
+* 🌍  Based in Ljubljana, Slovenia
 * ✉️  You can contact me at [fcholakoski@proton.me](mailto:fcholakoski@proton.me)
-* 🧠  I'm learning Rust and Smart contracts
+* 🧠 Currently learning Rust and smart contracts

 ### Skills